 Some states have fully adopted a model law called the Uniform Probate Code, which streamlines the probate process, but unfortunately California is not one of these states.
 However, California does offer simplified probate processes for "small" estates:

-If you think that the property in your estate will fit into either of these categories when you die, the probate process may be straightforward and relatively inexpensive, so you may not need to worry about avoiding a living trust.
+If your estate qualifies for one of these shortcuts, the probate process might be straightforward and relatively inexpensive, so you might not need to worry about making a living trust just to avoid probate.

-Further, in California, you can transfer real property with a transfer-on-death deed.
-So, if you're thinking about making a living trust mainly to keep your home out of probate, consider using a transfer-on-death deed instead.
+Additionally, in California, you can transfer real property using a transfer-on-death deed; this can keep your home out of probate without using a living trust.

 To make a living trust in California, you:

-For more on California estate planning issues, see California Estate Planning on Nolo.com
+For more on California estate planning issues, see California Estate Planning.